Municue

 #PH2Public hearing and ordinance to rename East and West Davenport Road between Preston Road and North and South Davenport Road to 'Brentfield Drive,' with new street blades to be prepared and paid for by the city.

-#PH3Public hearing on Fairfield Affordable Housing Fund's application to TDHCA for 4% Non-Competitive Low Income Housing Tax Credits for Hall Street Apartments, a 354-unit affordable development at 1823 North Hall Street; also covers bonds to be issued by the City of Dallas Housing Finance Corporation and authorization of a Resolution of No Objection acknowledging proximity to a prior tax credit development.
+#PH3Public hearing on Fairfield Affordable Housing Fund Tranche XV LLC's application to TDHCA for 4% non-competitive Low Income Housing Tax Credits for Hall Street Apartments, a 354-unit affordable multifamily development, including consideration of related bonds through the City of Dallas Housing Finance Corporation and a Resolution of No Objection.

 #PH4Public hearing and ordinance amending the Dallas Development Code and Construction Codes to enable denial or revocation of certificates of occupancy for uses operating without required licenses, permits, or registrations, with a maximum penalty of $2,000.